systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 2. Send 2'nd reminder to corresponding author after 4 days, since 1's reminder

-3. Contact your manager to get email addresses of all authors of the article

-4. Send 3'd (last) reminder to all authors
+3. Contact your manager to get email addresses of all authors of the article and send 3'd (last) reminder to all authors after 4 days, since 2'nd reminder.

 5. If you do not get a reply after 4 days, contact your manager and agree that you put this aricle on hold.
 Once agreed, your manager should put the paper on-hold.
 From that point manager is responsible for follow up of the article.